Assemble Your Crew: Automatic Multi-agent Communication Topology Design via Autoregressive Graph Generation: Experiments

-The results in Table~\ref{tab:ablation} demonstrate the contribution of each component: \ding{182}~\ourmethod model achieves the highest average score of 91.88, significantly outperforming a vanilla baseline (78.02) that lacks these sophisticated mechanisms. \ding{183}~The absence of task-specific guidance (\textbf{w/o task embedding}) causes the most significant performance degradation, which highlights that conditioning on the task is crucial for generating a bespoke and effective collaboration topology. \ding{184}~The removal of historical embeddings (\textbf{w/o hist. embedding}) also leads to a noticeable decline to 90.63, confirming the value of modeling dependencies between agents. \ding{185}~Interestingly, the performance of the \textbf{w/o fine-tune} variant is highly competitive.
+\textbf{Ablation Study.} To validate the effectiveness of key components in \ourmethod, we investigate three major variants of our model: \ding{182}~\textbf{w/o fine-tune}, where efficiency fine-tuning phase is removed. \ding{183}~\textbf{w/o task emb.}, where the influence of task embedding $\mathbf{f}_\mathcal{Q}$ is set to be 0. \ding{184}~\textbf{w/o hist. emb.}, where the historical embeddings are removed from the generation model.
+The results in Table~\ref{tab:ablation} demonstrate the contribution of each component: \ding{182}~\ourmethod achieves the highest average score of 91.89, significantly outperforming a vanilla baseline (78.02) that lacks these sophisticated mechanisms. \ding{183}~The absence of task-specific guidance (\textbf{w/o task emb.}) causes the most significant performance degradation, which highlights that conditioning on the task is crucial for generating a bespoke and effective collaboration topology. \ding{184}~The removal of historical embeddings (\textbf{w/o hist. emb.}) also leads to a noticeable decline to 90.64, confirming the value of modeling dependencies between agents. \ding{185}~Interestingly, the performance of the \textbf{w/o fine-tune} variant is highly competitive.
 This indicates that the model can learn fundamental collaboration patterns from the first stage.
-Nevertheless, the fine-tuning can bring significant benefits in terms of efficiency (see Fig.~\ref{fig:eff}), while also slightly improving the performance.
+Nevertheless, the fine-tuning bring significant efficiency benefits (see Fig.~\ref{fig:eff}), while also slightly improving performance.

 \textbf{Robustness Analysis.} Following~\citet{zhuge2024gptswarm}, we evaluate the robustness of \ourmethod by simulating a system prompt attack, where an adversarial prompt is injected into a single agent to disrupt its function.
 As illustrated in Fig.~\ref{subfig:robust}, this attack causes significant performance degradation in MAS with fixed and naive topologies.
 In contrast, \ourmethod shows excellent robustness against attacks with the least performance degradation (2.15\%).
 This resilience emerges from our training objective, which discourages brittle structures and guides the model to construct fault-tolerant topologies with distributed risk and redundant communication paths.